Al3cLee/silverbullet-space/tex-notes/typst_intro/typst_intro.typ

 = Scripting in Typst

 Examples of Typst scripts are collected here.
 I don't yet have the ability to do a top-down explanation on this, but Typst's scripting language is quite intuitive.
 Anyone with a bit of Python fluency should be able to learn it quickly: `value`s have #link("https://typst.app/docs/reference/scripting/#fields")[`fields`] and #link("https://typst.app/docs/reference/scripting/#methods")[`methods`], just like Python objects.
+There are three different "modes" in Typst: text, math, and code.
+See #link("https://typst.app/docs/reference/syntax/","the documentation") for detail.

 The two most important scripting keywords of Typst are
 #link("https://typst.app/docs/reference/styling/#set-rules")[`set`] and